chrismhl/sift_ml_inversion/README.md

 # Deep Learning for SIFT Unit Source Inversions

-Author: Christopher Liu
+Author: Christopher Liu, University of Washington (UW) Applied Mathematics

+#### Collaborators
+* Randy LeVeque, UW Applied Mathematics
+* Diego Arcas, NOAA Center for Tsunami Research (NCTR)
+* Christopher Moore, NCTR
+* Clint Pells, NCTR
+* Natalia Sannikova, NCTR
+* Vasily Titov, NCTR
+* Yong Wei, NCTR

+#### Acknowledgements
+Work was supported in part by the CICOES Graduate Student Fellowship

+## Introduction
-A collection of scripts used to,
+This repository contains a collection of scripts used to,
 * Process and download time series data for the fakequakes and unit sources
 * Generate training, validation, and testing data sets.
 * Training and predicting with a 1D convolutional neural network
 * Plotting results

-for unit source inversions as a part of NCTR's SIFT (Short-term Inundation Forecasting for Tsunamis) system.
+for unit source inversions as a part of NCTR's Short-term Inundation Forecasting for Tsunamis (SIFT) system.
 Additional documentation can be found in the addtional_docs directory.

 ## Requirements
 The Python scripts were made using the following,